JRHacka/Blog-Site/jrhacka/content/post/Lame.md

 -sV = OS Version

 -Pn = Scan all ports, and don't ping.
-(Scans prots no matter what)
+(Scans ports no matter what)

 -p- = All ports